xing/hops/packages/redux/README.md

 | reducers    | Object   | `{}`                     | object literal containing reducers to be passed to Redux's [`combineReducers()`](http://redux.js.org/docs/api/combineReducers.html)                                                                                                        |
 | middlewares | Array    | `[ReduxThunkMiddleware]` | array specifying the redux middlewares to apply.
 Uses [redux-thunk](https://github.com/gaearon/redux-thunk) as default.
 When middlewares is specified redux-thunk will not be included by default and needs to be added as well if needed. |

+## `ReduxContext`

+This constructor function is an advanced API feature, meant to help you build your own context factory functions.
+For more info, please read up on hops-react [render contexts](https://github.com/xing/hops/tree/master/packages/react#render-contexts).

 # Example

 ```js